PeterCamilleri/lexical_analyzer/README.md

 looking for "==" and "=" respectively, if the "=" is ahead of the "==" rule in the array the "==" rule will never trigger and the analysis will be incorrect.
+* The method LexicalRule#symbol is a read accessor for the symbol property of the lexical rule.

 #### Tokens